History of Seychelles in Timeline

 1981: Seychelles coup d'état attempt

-In 1981, Mike Hoare led a team of South African mercenaries in the Seychelles coup d'état attempt, which resulted in a gun battle at the airport and the hijacking of an Air India plane.
+In 1981, Mike Hoare led a team of South African mercenaries in the Seychelles coup d'état attempt, resulting in a gun battle at the airport and the hijacking of an Air India plane.

 1981: Free Education System

-Since 1981, a system of free education has been in effect in Seychelles, requiring attendance by all children in grades one to nine, beginning at age six.
+Since 1981, Seychelles has implemented a system of free education, requiring attendance for all children in grades one to nine, starting at age six.

-Between 1979 and 1983, various plots to overthrow the government of France-Albert Rene were, according to leading participants, supported by the United States, France, and South Africa.
+Between 1983, various plots to overthrow the non-aligned government of France-Albert Rene were supported by the United States, France, and South Africa.

-In 1986, an attempted coup led by the Seychelles Minister of Defence, Ogilvy Berlouis, caused President René to request assistance from India, resulting in the Indian Navy's frigate Vindhyagiri arriving in Port Victoria.
+In 1986, an attempted coup led by the Seychelles Minister of Defence, Ogilvy Berlouis, prompted President René to request assistance from India.
+The Indian Navy's Nilgiri-class frigate Vindhyagiri arrived in Port Victoria to help avert the coup.

 In 1990, the United States' military lease in the country was set to expire.

-In 1991, the socialist one-party state that was declared in 1979 came to an end.
+In 1991, the socialist one-party state in Seychelles came to an end.

-In 1992, the first draft of a new constitution failed to receive the required 60% of voters.
+In 1992, the first draft of a new constitution failed to receive the requisite 60% of voters.

-In 1993, Wavel Ramkalawan became an opposition MP.
+From 1993, Wavel Ramkalawan served as an opposition MP.

 1993: Approval of amended constitution